We transform the management of chronic and acute diseases through molecular diagnostics and cutting-edge liquid biopsy techniques.

 Liquid biopsy and cancer

-The ability to monitor patients’ progress through frequent blood tests promises to revolutionise cancer treatment.
-Here, a blend of engineering, design and digital health expertise is helping clients lead the way in personalised medicine.
+The ability to monitor patients’ progress through frequent blood tests promises to revolutionize cancer treatment.
+Here, a blend of engineering, design and digital health expertise is helping clients lead the way in personalized medicine.

 A track record developing complex medical devices gives us the experience to use powerful technologies – such as digital PCR and next-generation sequencing – and to create advanced liquid biopsy diagnostic platforms.